jeancf/etcetera/roadmap.md

 It may be difficult to handle a subsequent call to --manage.
 What to do with .ORIG?

-### Security check ###

-Avoid that a rogue file is introduced as a replacement for a config file

-### possibility to commit files with relative path ###

-* pass the symlink argument to function that returns the full path

 ### Hardening ###

 #### Avoid config file breakage ####